Pshy0/pshy_merge/DESIGN_CHOICES.md

 Other identifiers use "`lowercase_underscores`" as it is easier to identify words and even differentiate it from function names.

 The "`lowercaseChamelCasing`" is not used because it is too close to the function's naming and single words would be identical to what is used for other identifiers.

+\*.tfm.lua.txt
+===

+The source files are the ones nammed `*.lua`.
+To distinguish between the source files and the compiled ones that can be run in TFM, the later used to have names in `*.tfm.lua`.
+Because some users had troubles upening those files, they are now nammed as `*.tfm.lua.txt`.